Actindo-AG/Documentation/Channels/Integration/01f_Tradebyte.md

 5. Enter the shop name in the *Shop name* field.

-6. Enter the username and password in the corresponding *Username (REST)* and *Password (REST)* fields for API access.
+6. Enter the username and the password for API access in the corresponding *Username (REST)* and *Password (REST)* fields.

-7. Enter the username and password in the corresponding *Username (SFTP)* and *Password (SFTP)* fields for server access.
+7. Enter the username and the password for server access in the corresponding *Username (SFTP)* and *Password (SFTP)* fields.

 8. If desired, enable the *Test API?* toggle if the API to be connected corresponds to a test account.
-Leave the toggle disabled if the API to be connected to corresponds to a productive account.
+Disable the toggle if the API to be connected to corresponds to a productive account.
 By default, the toggle is disabled.

-    [Info] This information is provided by Tradebyte together with the the necessary credentials to establish the connection.

 9. Click the [SAVE] button.
     The *Checking credentials* notice is displayed.
 The connection will be established and the synchronization is triggered.
 The *Sync triggered* pop-up window is displayed.

     ![Sync triggered](../../Assets/Screenshots/Channels/Settings/Connections/SyncTriggered.png "[Sync triggered]")